Afnanafsal/af-pull/README.md

-# 🚀 AF-Pull — Git Auto Pull for VS Code
+# 🚀 AF-Pull — Git Auto Pull (with Smart Push Sync) for VS Code

-🟢 Keep your VS Code workspace always up to date with this smart auto-pull extension!
+🟢 Keep your VS Code workspace always up to date with this smart auto-pull + controlled push extension!
 **AF-Pull** automatically runs `git pull --rebase` every **2 minutes** — only if your branch is behind — with status bar updates and logs.
+🛡️ It also **warns you if you try to push without pulling the latest changes**, helping prevent conflicts!

 > 🔗 **[View on VS Code Marketplace →](https://marketplace.visualstudio.com/items?itemName=afnanafsal.af-pull)**
 > 🔍 Or search for: `AF-Pull` or `afnanafsal` in the VS Code Extensions tab